-- 6.4.1 The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects), determine whether each student is: - (i) eligible for progression towards an award; or - (ii) eligible for an award; or - (iii) required to be deregistered from the programme. - 6.4.2 Students with a Grade Point Average (GPA) (see Section 6.7.3 below) lower than 2.0, will be put on academic probation in the following semester.
-When a student is able to pull their GPA up to 2.0 or above at the end of the probation semester, the status of "academic probation" will be lifted.
-The status of "academic probation" will be reflected in the examination result notification but not in transcript of studies. - 6.4.3 Students will have 'progressing' status unless they fall within any one of the following categories, which may be regarded as grounds for deregistration from the programme: - (i) the student has exceeded the maximum period of registration for that programme as specified in this Definitive Programme Document / Programme Guide; or - (ii) the student's GPA is lower than 2.0 for two consecutive semesters and his Semester GPA in the second semester is also lower than 2.0; or - (iii) the student's GPA is lower than 2.0 for three consecutive semesters.
+- 6.4.1 The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects), determine whether each student is: - (i) eligible for progression towards an award; or - (ii) eligible for an award; or - (iii) required to be de-registered from the programme. - 6.4.2 Students with a Grade Point Average (GPA) (see Section 6.7.3 below) lower than 1.70, will be put on academic probation in the following semester.
+When a student is able to pull their GPA up to 1.70 or above at the end of the probation semester, the status of "academic probation" will be lifted.
+The status of "academic probation" will be reflected in the examination result notification but not in transcript of studies. - 6.4.3 Students will have 'progressing' status unless they fall within any one of the following categories, which may be regarded as grounds for de-registration from the programme: - (i) the student has reached the final year of the normal period of registration for that programme as specified in this Programme Requirement Document, unless approval has been given for extension; or - (ii) the student has reached the maximum number of retakes allowed for a failed compulsory subject; or - (iii) the student's GPA is lower than 1.70 for two consecutive semesters and his Semester GPA in the second semester is also lower than 1.70; or, - (iv) the student's GPA is lower than 1.70 for three consecutive semesters.

-When a student falls within the categories as stipulated above, the Board of Examiners shall de-register the student from the programme without exception.

-6.4.4 The progression of students to the following academic year will not be affected by the GPA obtained in Summer Term.

-- 6.4.5 A student may be de-registered from the programme enrolled before the time frame specified in Sections 6.4.3(ii) and 6.4.3(iii) above if their academic performance is poor to the extent that the Board of Examiners deems that the chance of attaining a GPA of 2.0 at the end of the programme is slim or impossible. - 6.4.6 If the student is not satisfied with the de-registration decision of the Board of Examiners, he/she can lodge an appeal.
+- When a student falls within any of the categories as stipulated above, except for category (i) with approval for extension, the Board of Examiners shall de-register the student from the programme without exception. - 6.4.4 The progression of students to the following academic year will not be affected by the GPA obtained in Summer Term. - 6.4.5 A student may be de-registered from the programme enrolled before the time frame specified in Sections 6.4.3(iii) and 6.4.3(iv) above if their academic performance is poor to the extent that the Board of Examiners deems that the chance of attaining a GPA of 1.70 at the end of the programme is slim or impossible. - 6.4.6 If the student is not satisfied with the de-registration decision of the Board of Examiners, he/she can lodge an appeal.
 All such appeal cases will be referred directly to Academic Appeals Committee (AAC) for final decision.
 Views of Faculties/Schools/Departments will be sought and made available to AAC for reference.